Crown-Commercial-Service/digitalmarketplace-test-utils/README.md

 - update the version in the `dmutils/__init__.py` file
 - if you are making a major change, also update the change log;

-When the pull request is merged a Jenkins job will be run to tag the new version.
+When the pull request is merged a GitHub Action will tag the new version.

 ## Licence